 Motivation and goal:

 In big cities such as New York one is overwhelmed by the traffic and just happy to get safely and fast from A to B. Especially when it comes to hailing a cab there are other worries than comparing prices.
-Still there are big differences in fares which the consumer might want to take into account when deciding about if he is going to travel by a NYC Cab, Uber or just take the metro.
+Still, there are big differences in fares which the consumer might want to take into account when deciding about if he is going to travel by a NYC Cab, Uber or just may take the metro.

 Calculating the cab fare in advance might become difficult.
-It is calculated per mile but also depends on the time travelled which can vary a lot in NY traffic.
-Additionally plus for night and rushhour..
+It is calculated per mile, but also depends on the time travelled which can vary a lot in NYC traffic.
+Additionally, extra fees are charged for rides at night and during rush hours. …

-So the price can be easily calculated retrospectively (the composition of the price will be presented in the analytics part and can be looked up here: https://de.wikipedia.org/wiki/New_York_City_Taxi_Cabs#Boro-Taxis ) but a prediction turns out to be difficult due to uncertainty of travelling time and distance.
+The price can easily be calculated retrospectively (the composition of the price will be presented in the analytics part and can be looked up here: https://de.wikipedia.org/wiki/New_York_City_Taxi_Cabs#Boro-Taxis ), but a prediction turns out to be difficult due to uncertainty of travelling time and distance.
 Therefore we are using past data to create a predictive price model.

-We use the NYC taxi dataset in order to create an application for the consumer which will enable him to forsee the NYC Cab price.
-The application takes the time of the day and the distance the consumer wants to travel and forecasts the prices of the New York City company… so in etwa vielleicht.
+We use the NYC taxi dataset in order to create an application for the consumer, which will enable him to foresee the NYC Cab price for a future ride.
+The application takes the time of the day and the distance the consumer wants to travel and forecasts the prices of the New York City company. …

+High Level requirements:

+A dataset comprising travel data

 Implementation requirements: